GaryHomewood/hn-reader-vue/README.md

 > A Vue.js project

-- view a list of the top 30 stories on Hacker news
+- View a list of the top 30 stories on Hacker news
-- view the detail of the story and its comments
+- View the detail of the story and its comments

 ## Build Setup